dyoachim/soundscript/README.md

 run rspec in the root directory.

 All our tests are written in RSPEC.
 We are using ['capybara'](https://github.com/jnicklas/capybara) for our integration tests.
-We use [Travis](http://docs.travis-ci.com/) for continuous integration testing and [SimpleCov](https://github.com/colszowka/simplecov) for code coverage.
+[Travis](http://docs.travis-ci.com/) is used for continuous integration testing and [SimpleCov](https://github.com/colszowka/simplecov) for code coverage.

 ## Licensing